-At Garden Play FDC Service we pride ourselves on the quality of our Educators.
-The training and registration process of Educators is very efficient and ensures Educators are prepared and confident to commence operating their FDC soon.
+At Garden Play FDC Service we pride ourselves on the quality of our educators.
+The training and registration process of educators is very efficient and ensures educators are prepared and confident to commence operating their family day care.

 The following is the initial mandatory requirements we expect from a prospective Educator.

-Educators must meet qualification requirements before proceeding any further with the application.
+Educators must meet qualification requirements.
 A family day care educator must have:

 First Aid qualification (including CPR, anaphylaxis and emergency asthma management training)